 - To take action on the welfare of the serving personnel and their families.

 - To assist in the resettlement and welfare of the ex-servicemen and their families.

 At the time of the celebration of this event, the general public and volunteer collects donations by selling the coupon flags, stickers, and other items all over India.
 This helps to raise the fund collection from the common citizens in many ways.
 These funds are used for the welfare of the staff of the Indian Armed Forces.

 How is the Armed Forces Flag Day celebrated?

 During the Armed Forces Flag Day, the staff from the Indian Military arrange various traditional and cultural programs, dramas, festivals, and other entertainment activities to show in front of the general public of the nation about their safety.

-In 1949 only, the Armed Forces Flag Day Fund was established by the committee of Defense Minister.
+Let us tell you that in 1949, the Armed Forces Flag Day Fund was established by the committee of the Defence Minister.
 All the associated welfare funds such as funds for war victims, Kendriya Sainik Board Fund, ex-servicemen’s welfare fund, and other units, were united to make a single Armed Forces Flag Day fund in the year 1993 by the Defense Ministry of India.

-The fund collection is managed by the local arms of the KendriyaSainik Board in India, which is a part of the Ministry of Defense.
+The fund collection is managed by the local arms of the Kendriya Sainik Board in India, which is a part of the Ministry of Defense.
 It is controlled by the managing committee and monitored by both the official and non-official voluntary organizations.